mongodb/docs/source/core/replication.rst

 such as backups, and may increase read capacity.
 Most production deployments are or should use replication.

+TODO: "are or should use replication."  are use replication?

 If you're familiar with other database systems, you may think about replica sets as a more sophisticated form of traditional master-slave replication. [#master-slave]_ In master-slave replication, a ":term:`master`" node accepts writes while one or more